The telephone rings. “We have a few pallets for you, can we deliver tomorrow morning?”

 The next step is to inspect the records on a special turntable with a measurement microscope fitted, for proper centering, flatness and groove structure integrity.

 After that comes the critical listening session.
-The records are placed on a reference turntable, tonearm and cartridge system, calibrated for level and frequency response.
+The records are placed on a reference turntable, tonearm and cartridge system, which is calibrated for level and frequency response.
 The reproducing system must be able to resolve detail and must not introduce any noises of its own.
-Ideally, the listening session will take place in an acoustically treated room with a very low noise floor of its own, using high quality amplification and accurate full-range monitor loudspeakers.
+Ideally, the listening session will take place in an acoustically-treated room with a very low noise floor of its own, using high-quality amplification and accurate full-range monitor loudspeakers.
 This description is close to the ideal mastering environment and indeed, this part of the quality control assessment often takes place in the mastering facility which cut the masters for that record.
 This environment does not really resemble the average home listening conditions.
 It is meant to be far more resolving and revealing to the extent of not necessarily being pleasant to listen to.

 It is meant to bring out every little noise and defect, exposing a much “uglier” side of the recording, which would normally remain well concealed on the average home system.
-If a recording can be made to really sound good on such a revealing system, it will also sound good on any less revealing system as well.
+If a recording can be made to really sound good on such a revealing system, it will also sound good on any less-revealing system as well.
 Perhaps different, but still free from technical defects.
 A mastering engineer needs to be able to hear everything a home listener is going to hear, plus a lot more that the home listener may not get to hear.
 For accurate loudspeakers to really perform, they need an acoustically accurate room to work in.
-For a low noise signal path to make sense, it needs a low noise room to not mask it with extraneous noises.
+For a low-noise signal path to make sense, it needs a low-noise room to not mask it with extraneous noises.
 The mastering environment is a laboratory, not an entertainment space.

 It is, in effect, an audio microscope.

 In this audio microscope, the records are compared to the test pressings and archived reference cuts, to establish whether any audible differences exist.
 The same is then repeated through headphones, which provide an entirely different listening perspective.
 While most world-class mastering engineers only trust their loudspeakers for making decisions regarding dynamics, frequency balance and overall sound character, headphones certainly have their place in quality control assessment.
-No changes are made to the sound at this stage, we are simply checking if there could be anything there that shouldn’t be there.
+No changes are made to the sound at this stage; we are simply checking if there could be anything there that shouldn’t be there.

-Clicks and pops, for instance, shouldn’t be there and are not there on high quality pressings.
+Clicks and pops, for instance, shouldn’t be there and are not there on high-quality pressings.
 They are a defect, not an inherent feature of the medium.
 If such noises are heard, then something needs to be fixed.

 While on the calibrated reproducer, the records are also measured objectively by means of laboratory instruments, such as level meters and spectrum analyzers.